[Editor's Note: This article has been updated since its original publication to reflect a more recent version of the software interface.]

 Assume that the following data set was extracted from the FRACAS system:

 The data set is grouped by the number of days until a new compile of the software is available.
-Using the Data Entry Spreadsheet in RGA 6 for grouped data, the Crow-AMSAA model was used for the analysis.
-The data entered into the Data Entry Spreadsheet is shown next.
+Using a data sheet configured for grouped failure times in RGA, the Crow-AMSAA model was used for the analysis.
+The data entered into are shown next.

 Analysis and Discussion